pndaproject/pnda-helm-chart/tutorials/microk8s.md

-# cloud-pnda on minikube tutorial
+# Try cloud-pnda on microk8s

 As an alternative for local deployment you can use [microk8s](https://microk8s.io/).
 Microk8s does not deploy kubernetes in a virtual machine as minikube, and provide interesting addons such us prometheus or istio.